Preparing autistic children for starting primary school: strategies

 School uniforms can upset autistic children with sensory sensitivities.
 If your child practises wearing the uniform, you can work out how to handle their sensitivities.
 Options might include removing labels, washing uniforms with fabric softener, or letting your child wear something under the uniform.
 Or you could get second-hand school uniforms, which are worn in and feel softer on the skin.

-Get organised at home
+Getting organised at home

 It’s a good idea to make sure you and your child have everything you need well in advance.
 Schools usually give you a comprehensive list of what children need, which means you can buy – or make or borrow – things in plenty of time.
+If you don’t get the list, it’s OK to ask for it.

 - Write down what you and your child need to do to get ready for school – for example, pack lunch box, pack bags, get uniforms and shoes ready and so on.